internashionalist/atlas-Oregon_Trail_3000/README.md

 3. Monitor your resources displayed at the top of the screen.
 4. Survive through all encounters to win the game.

-## Encounters and Resources
+## Encounters

 Players will face various threats to their survival throughout the game, including:<br>
-	•	Lost Souls: Fight or flee from a fiery swarm.
+•	Lost Souls: Fight or flee from a fiery swarm.<br>
-	•	Lava River: Cross molten terrain with creativity and resilience.
+•	Lava River: Cross molten terrain with creativity and resilience.<br>
-	•	Marauders: Defend your supplies from raiders or barter for safety.
+•	Marauders: Defend your supplies from raiders or barter for safety.<br>
-	•	Hellish Storm: Navigate treacherous weather with resourcefulness.
+•	Hellish Storm: Navigate treacherous weather with resourcefulness.<br>
 •	Archdevil Boss Fight: Test your limits against a powerful enemy.

-### Resources
+## Resources

 •	**Health**: Represents the party’s survival.
 If it drops to zero, the game ends.<br>
 •	**Ammo**: Used in combat encounters to protect the party from danger.<br>